Teacher education: Policy and legislation on the teacher educator profession

 Some research suggests that, while most countries have policies, and legislation, in place concerning the teaching profession, few countries have a clear policy or strategy on the teacher educator profession.
 Caena (2012) found that some of the consequences of this situation can include a teacher educator profession that is poorly organised, has low status or low formal recognition, has few regulations, professional standards – or even minimum qualifications, and no coherent approach to the selection, induction, or continuing professional development of Teacher Educators.

 In India, the National Council of Teacher Education (NCTE) released the 'National Curricular Framework for Teacher Education, 2010 (NCFTE), which aims to remedy many of the ills of teacher training in India.
 It calls for preparing a 'humane and reflective practitioner' and for fostering the agency and autonomy of the teacher, who can interpret the curriculum meaningfully to the contextual needs of the learners, than merely focus on 'teaching the text book'.

 Research into the teacher educator profession

 The teacher educator profession has also been seen as under-researched; empirical research on professional practice is also scarce.

 However, the importance of the quality of this profession for the quality of teaching and learning has been underlined by international bodies including the OECD and the European Commission.

 Some writers have therefore identified a need for more research into "what teachers of teachers themselves need to know", and what institutional supports are needed to "meet the complex demands of preparing teachers for the 21st century".

 In response to this perceived need, more research projects are now focussing on the teacher educator profession.
 Several academic journals cover this field.

+By region

+The Erasmus Programme and his platform, the SchoolEducationGateway, provides an opportunity to European Union teachers in international training courses in different European countries.
+It is fully funded by the KA1 (KeyAction1).